gibson-amandag/LabArchivesWidgets/shiny_app/README.md

 Debugging tip:
 - Open your browser developer tools (Console).
 When you click the widget's "Send state to parent" button you should see logs from both the widget (iframe) and the parent bridge, e.g. `[widget] emitState ...` in the iframe console and `[Bridge parent] received postMessage ...` in the parent console.
 If you don't see these logs, open the console for the iframe or the parent page and try again.

+Estrous widget notes:
+- The estrous widget is large and dynamically loads dependencies.
+When you select "Estrous Cycle Scoring" in the widget dropdown, the iframe will attempt to initialize the widget.
+Look for the log `[estrous wrapper] initializing widget` in the iframe console; the widget will then attempt to load jQuery/bootstrap/Luxon/bootbox and initialize.
+If you don't see the UI become interactive, check the iframe console for any network or script errors and wait a few seconds for the dynamic loader to finish.

+- If the widget expects a `parent_class` (normally provided by LabArchives), the iframe now provides a minimal `parent_class` stub so the widget can initialize standalone.
+If `test_data()` is not available the wrapper falls back to a small empty init JSON.
+Check for `[parent_class stub] init called` and `[estrous wrapper] test_data failed` logs if initialization used the fallback.

 Notes:
 - This is a minimal proof-of-concept.
 For production, add validation, user isolation, and stronger file handling.